gdbroman/broman.blog/_posts/2020-08-08-idle-hands-are-the-devils-workshop.md

 On the one hand, in an age of stress and burnout, perhaps what is needed is more time spent resting and relaxing.

-But on the other hand, I think we can all sense that inactivity is completely harmless.
+But on the other hand, I think we can all sense that inactivity is not completely harmless.

 Because how can man find reason to live if there is nothing which excites him to step out of bed in the morning?